"Ommegang" means walkabout;

 Filed past with banners flying high

 With the 'bon peuple' standing by

 The religious orders swelled the ranks

 And dove of peace – a precious sign;

 All this the Emperor showed his son

 A gentle transfer had begun...

 Despite displays of jewels and gold

-Brussels, thought Philip, was too cold
+Brussels, Philip thought, was cold